Michał Walski

-Michał Walski (born 27 February 1997) is a Polish professional footballer who plays as a central midfielder for I liga club Puszcza Niepołomice.
+Michał Walski (born 27 February 1997) is a Polish professional footballer who plays as a central midfielder for II liga club Górnik Łęczna.

 Career

-On 8 January 2025, he was loaned from Ekstraklasa side Puszcza Niepołomice to the second-tier Stal Stalowa Wola for half a year.
+On 8 January 2025, Walski was loaned from Ekstraklasa side Puszcza Niepołomice to the second-tier Stal Stalowa Wola for half a year.

+On 18 June 2026, he signed a two-year contract with II liga club Górnik Łęczna.